rsyncOSX/RsyncUIdocs/content/post/Restore.md

 description = "You might want to restore som data?" lastmod = "2021-03-18"
 +++
-Restore either files or complete synchronize files is easy in RsyncUI.
-A restore **has** to be executed to a temporary restore path.
+Restore either files or complete synchronized files is easy in RsyncUI.
+A restore has to be executed to a **temporary restore path**.
 This is to secure not destroying any original data.
-A restore session might be as follow:
+A restore session might be as follows.

 ### Selecting and filtering